 We must receive all application materials by the deadline to consider you

-Applications for the MS, MPH, and PhD program are due December 1.
+Applications for the MS Thesis and PhD program are due December 1.
 MS Capstone applications are due January 15.
 We admit for Autumn quarter only.
 All required materials, including official test scores and minimum three recommendation letters, must be received by the deadline in order for the application to be considered.
 Please begin your application early, allowing for enough time for your test scores and letters to be received.
 We begin reviewing applications immediately after the deadline.
 Note an $85 application fee is required to submit your application.
 A limited number of financial need-based fee waivers are available for U.S. citizens and Permanent Residents only.
-See details at the UW Graduate School website
+See details at the UW Graduate School website.

 Submit finalized documents, and track receipt of test scores and letters

 You may submit your application after you have uploaded all required finalized documents, and before or after official test scores and recommendation letters are received.
 Once you submit the application, you cannot make any updates to your application materials except for your Applicant Profile and designated recommenders.
 Make sure that your statement of purpose, personal statement, CV, and transcripts are final versions.
 We cannot make changes to these documents.

 After submitting your application, you are responsible for checking your application status page to track receipt of test scores and recommendation letters.
 It will take several business days for the system to link your official test scores with your submitted application.

 Note, the UW is closed on the U.S. holiday Thanksgiving Day and the day after Thanksgiving (Thursday and Friday in late November).
 If you submit your application during this time, you may not see a status update until the following Wednesday.
 In addition, if you need assistance with your online application, the UW Graduate School is busy assisting many applicants near the December 1 deadline for MS Thesis and PhD applications.
 Please plan your submission date accordingly.

 Submit your application online